chriscr2/Kakaoalan/README.md

 - Unique religion (if G&K update was released).

-If you have any concerns feel free to contact me.
+If you have any concerns feel free to contact me on Discord (Cavenir#6636).
 Thank you.